How to Repay Your Student Loans in Under 3 Years

 According to Student Loan Hero, "Americans owe nearly $1.3 trillion in student loan debt, spread out among about 44 million borrowers."
-They also say that the average graduate from the class of 2016 has $37,172 in student loan debt, up six percent from last year.
 Student loans enable students to go to college, but paying them off can sometimes be a real challenge.

-A friend of mine, Kevin Lilly, graduated from Lasell College in 2014 and just finished paying off his student loans.
-That's less than three years of repayment!
+A friend of mine, Kevin Lilly, graduated from Lasell College and finished paying off his student loans in less than three years.
 For him, it took planning, strategizing, and ultimately making some sacrificing along the way to get him to be loan-free.
 Read on to find out the steps he took and tips that can help you navigate paying off your own student loans.

 Ajea: What type of student loans did you borrow (federal, private, or both)?

 Kevin: In total, I had eight federal loans.
 I opted to borrow all federal loans because of the low, fixed interest rates.

 Ajea: Prior to borrowing your loans, were you aware of the differences between federal and private loans?
 Why or why not?

 Kevin: I would say that I was definitely aware.
 I was told that I should borrow federal loans before taking on any private loans, because of the low interest rates and benefits that federal loans provide.

 Ajea: When you applied to college, what other financial options did you seek out or have available aside from loans?

 Kevin: When I applied to Lasell, I had a variety of grants and scholarships under my belt but I only needed loans to make up the different.
 So from freshman year onward, I had to borrow roughly $5,000 a year.
 In addition, I borrowed some money from my parents, did work-study, worked in the campus bookstore, served as a peer advisor, and worked as an America's Counts student.

 Ajea: Do you think you did all you could to minimize your loan debt?